MatheMichael/NLP_SEC_Sentiment_Analysis/README.md

 **4. Sentiment Classification with FinBERT**
 - Each sentence is classified using [FinBERT](https://github.com/ProsusAI/finBERT), a transformer model fine-tuned on financial text.
 - Sentences are labeled as **positive**, **negative**, or **neutral**.
-- Only positive and negative counts are stored.
-Neutral sentences are ignored.
+- Only positive and negative of high score are counted.

 ### Output Format